Woman gesticulating at world map chart in conference room

 What is distributed marketing?

-Distributed marketing involves collaborating across multiple fields, distribution channels, and partners to sell a brand and its products by scaling from global to national and local markets.
-It's how an organization makes digital experiences consistent, markets across its diverse channels, automates what would otherwise be busy work, and scales marketing efforts.
+Distributed marketing is how an organization makes digital experiences consistent, markets across its diverse channels, automates what would otherwise be busy work, and scales marketing efforts.
 Useful from retail to banking and media to food and beverage, distributed marketing works to keep brand representation tight across digital channels, locations, and partners.

 Diverse brand experiences are often the product of different digital channels.
 Similarly, distributed marketing relies on technology to reach global markets.
 With multinational enterprises working to scale their marketing efforts while maintaining their brand consistency, distributed marketing software acts as a home base.
 The brain communicating with the rest of the body, if you will.
 Distributed marketing automation ensures that changes to branding or marketing assets at that home base are automatically dispersed to every channel that needs to reflect the updates.